 When I was initially getting into photography, I was still very much a part of the "analog" generation.
 Growing up, I can recall using those crappy instant cameras that you would take with you on vacation or to a music festival (secretly I love those cameras now).
 As a teenager, I took a brief interest in filmmaking, which resulted in some now thankfully long gone shitty home movies created on VHS and DV tape.

 When I developed an interest in photography, there were no nostalgia goggles holding me down.
 Digital was already the norm and I learned to use it to the best of my abilities.
 It was only a couple of years later when I inherited an old Pentax film SLR that my curiosity first peaked.
 My first few rolls were absolute duds, but still, I was hooked.
 I loved the process of not knowing if I "nailed" the shot until later when I had to pick up the prints from the lab.
 The look was just so different from digital that I felt somewhat proud when a shot I had anticipated seeing come out, actually came out better than expected.

 A scanned frame of Fuji Veliva 100 Color-Reversal (Slide) film

 For many years now I've been saddened by the abandonment of 35mm in general filmmaking.
-Increasingly, studios are turning to an all digital workflow.
-The Red series of cameras starting with the Red One in 2007 are great examples of the advancements in digital filmmaking, but to a well trained eye you can see it's still a harsher, digital looking image.
-To my mind, David Fincher is the only director who has been able to properly utilise these cameras.
+Increasingly, studios are turning to an all-digital workflow.
+The Red series of cameras starting with the Red One in 2007 are great examples of the advancements in digital filmmaking, but to a well-trained eye you can see it's still a harsher, digital looking image.
+To my mind, David Fincher is the only director who has been able to properly utilize these cameras.

 Thankfully, 35mm is still very much alive, despite the fact that distribution to theatres is 99% likely to be projected digitally.